SoulEst/SoulEst.github.io/_posts/2013-10-01-chugging-along-using-steam.md

 ---
 layout:         post
 title:          Chugging Along Using Steam
+description:    "Installing and setting up Steam on my Arch powered workstation"
+modified:       2013-10-08
 categories:     gadgetic
 tags:           steam valve source arch linux archlinux pacman multilib
+comments:       true
 ---

 While Steam is meant to be installed on Debian based operating systems (Ubuntu especially), I prefer Arch.
 With that in mind, I set out to install and properly set up Steam on my Arch powered workstation.
 First off, I read the [Steam][1] in the [ArchWiki][2].
 Secondly, I